captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Food.
 ---
----
 ## LISSETTE:
-What’s wrong.
+What’s wrong?
 ---
-Am I.
+Am I
 ---
-Too much of.
+Too much of
 ---
 A downer?
 ---
-Did I ruin.
+Did I ruin
 ---
-All the fun.
+All the fun?
 ---
-With my.
+With my
 ---
-Ginormous Black Hole of.
+Ginormous Black Hole of
 ---
-Negativity.
+Negativity?
 ---
 Sorry.
 ---